LindseyinTech/pomodoro-timer/readme.md

 To view this project click [here](https://tomato-timer-gamma.vercel.app/)

-This project uses React and is hosted on Vercel.
+This project uses React and Bootstrap; hosted on Vercel.

 ## Questions
 Questions?
 Reach out at [github.com/lindseyindev](github.com/lindseyindev)